Daplink1/Bike-Sales-Analysis/README.md

  Helmet  |	6,353,270
  Tires and Tubes  |	5,085,521

+The rank of country by sub_category are accsessories, bikes and clothimg.

 iii.  **Which are the top countries by revenue?**

 **Answer:**
-countries recorded the best ordered quantity of goods, some of the top 3 countries by revenue are : **USA, Australia and United Kingdom**
+countries recorded the best ordered quantity of goods, some of the top 3 countries by revenue are :

-iv. **When was revenue decline of sales recorded base on year?**

-**Answer:**
-There was a significant decline in revenue in 2014 and 2016 because there was massive decline in revenue from Australia which is the second most revenue contributor, also there was decline in France and canada.
+- USA
+- Australia and
+- United Kingdom.

 v.  **Which year did we recorded the highest profit and why?**

 **Answer:**
 There was a massive surge in profit and revenue in 2015 because there is a significant increase in revenue from top countries like USA and Australia.

+v.
+When did we have decline in revenue and what was the cause?

+**Answer:**
+There was a significant decline in revenue in 2014 and 2016 because there was massive decline in revenue from Australia which is the second most revenue contributor, also there was decline in France and canada.

 ![bike222](https://github.com/user-attachments/assets/ce6f81b4-9cfd-4891-a172-250bfe70f7d8)